0xadri/notes-js/_reactjs_03_states-n-effects.md

 `escape hatches`: features that let you “step outside” React and connect to external systems.

-Effects let a component connect to and `synchronize` with external systems i.e. deal with network, API calls, DB calls, browser DOM, animations and other non-React code.
+Effects let a component connect to and `synchronize` with external systems, with non-React code i.e. deal with network, API calls, DB calls, browser DOM, animations and other non-React code.

 Other `escape hatches` include `refs`, and `custom Hooks`.